Brace yourself South Florida; ‘Wheels Up, Guns Down’ road mayhem is coming, and officers are ready

 Some of the packs of bikers have become so organized they even have stage-hands on motorcycles filming the dangerous stunts and posting the footage to social media.

-“[They] do so with total disregard for public safety and that is where I draw the line in the sand,” Broward County Sheriff Gregory Tony said on Wednesday.
-“One of our core responsibilities is to protect the community and we won’t stand ideally by.”
+“(They) do so with total disregard for public safety and that is where I draw the line in the sand,” Broward County Sheriff Gregory Tony said on Wednesday.
+“One of our core responsibilities is to protect the community and we won’t stand idly by.”

 Fines for those riding unlawfully on public roads will be steep — more than $1,100, said Major Robert Chandler of the Florida Highway Patrol.